-No matter the size of a business, outsourcing AR (accounts receivable) is useful in many aspects.
+No matter the size of a business, outsourcing accounts receivable is useful in many aspects.
 Growth-oriented businesses may not yet require a full-time AR clerk or analyst; enterprise-sized organizations may need to rapidly scale up their accounting departments during busy times of the year.
 Either way, finding the talent you need, when you need it is a powerful tool for any business.

 The AR department has two broad functions: tracking revenue expected to be received (invoicing) and making efforts to collect those revenues.
 Auxiliary roles include assisting in the generation of financial statements and the design of customer-facing forms, like invoices.
 All of this is often supported by IT systems, which AR personnel must understand.

-AR might also perform credit checks on customers requesting credit.
+Accounts receivable might also perform credit checks on customers requesting credit.
 Not every customer is in a creditworthy position, so AR adds a layer of protection against nonpaying customers.
-And when customers are late in paying, which has its obvious detrimental effects, the AR department makes attempts to collect the outstanding balance.
+And when customers are late in paying, which has its obvious detrimental effects, the accounts receivable department makes attempts to collect the outstanding balance.

 Finally, in the process of tracking who owes what, AR tends to make reconciliatory adjustments to the accounts, finding and fixing errors in input.
 Sometimes they consider customer requests for refunds and credits, adjusting accounts accordingly.